NetApp-StorageGRID/StorageGRID-PowerShell-Module/StorageGRID-Webscale-Tutorial.md

 Get-Command -Module StorageGRID-Webscale -Syntax
 ```

-Show the syntax of all Cmdlets from the StorageGRID-Webscale Module
+Show the syntax of all Cmdlets from the StorageGRID-Webscale Module (this command only works with PowerShell 6 and later)

 ```powershell
 Get-Command -Module S3-Client -Syntax